Some credit card processors play the old bait-and-switch game of advertising rates that seem too good to be true.

 Tiered pricing is what makes bait-and-switch rates possible.
 Eliminating tiered pricing stops the problem at its source.
 Whether your business is currently accepting credit cards, or you’re shopping for credit card processing services, be sure to consider only those processors that offer interchange plus pricing.

-Interchange plus is the only type of pricing that we allow processors to quote here at CardFellow because it has the potential to be relatively inexpensive, and is far more transparent than tiered pricing.
+Interchange plus is the only type of pricing that we allow processors to quote here at CardFellow.
+It has the potential to be relatively inexpensive, and is far more transparent than tiered pricing.

-While I was looking around for examples of bait-and-switch rates, I took note of a few popular Web sites that allow processors to advertise in the manner.
-These examples serve as a reminder that you need to be wary of any advertised rates, even if they're published on a Web site that you trust.
+While looking for examples of bait-and-switch rates, I noted few popular Web sites that allow processors to advertise in that manner.
+These examples serve as a reminder: Be wary of any advertised rates, even if they’re published on a Web site that you trust.

 Merchant Account Guide